S572396/RuizLoans/README.md

-## Conclusions
+## Section 6.
+Conclusions and Insights
 No strong linear correlation exists between income and approval or children.
-However, combining multiple features in machine learning models of Random Forest Classifier and Logistic Regression led to accurate predictions on sample scenario predictions.
+However, combining multiple features which Amount of Credit showed as the most important feature,in machine learning models of Random Forest Classifier and Logistic Regression led to accurate tested and deployed predictions on sample scenario predictions.